hphelion/documentation/moonshot/manage.backup-process.md

 **Note:** We recommend you use any enterprise backup/restore solution that supports hot backup.
 We do not recommend that you implement a cold backup policy because it involves downtime of the private cloud environment.

 ### Recommended backup schedule {#rec-backup-sched}
-The following table shows are backup frequency recommendations for HP Cloud OS for Moonshot Management Host.
+The following table shows our backup frequency recommendations for HP Cloud OS for Moonshot Management Host.

 <table>
 <th>Component</th>